shettysach/CandleMist/README.md

 4. In your browser, navigate to [http://localhost:3000/?](http://localhost:3000/?)

 ##### NOTE -
-- You can modify parameters such as temperature, top-k, top-p and maximum length in 'src/api.rs'.
+- You can modify parameters such as temperature, seed, top-k, top-p, max history and max response length, and also modify the chat template in 'src/api.rs'.